 - What can be done to encourage people to be vaccinated?

-- What can be done to keep people physically distanced on the premises?
+- What must be done to keep people at 2 metre physical distance from one another on the premises?

 - What can be done to use outdoor space instead of indoors on the premises?

 - What can be done to improve ventilation indoors, either through using windows and natural draft or by use of mechanical ventilation systems?

 - What can be done to minimise the duration people may be together?